 The faculty provides also for a Mediation Committee designed to reduce the likelihood of the need for formal hearings.
 The Mediation Committee is informal in its deliberations but formal in its non-binding response to the Academic Freedom and Tenure Grievance Committee.
 The Mediation Committee shall consist of four elected faculty members, elected from the General Faculty for three-year terms.
 All members of the Mediation Committee shall have tenure.
 The committee shall elect the chair.
 No member of the Mediation Committee shall serve at the same time on the Academic Freedom and Tenure Grievance Committee, the Faculty Grievance Committee, or a School/College-wide or University-wide promotion or tenure committee.
-The Mediation Committee shall, when asked by the Academic Freedom and Tenure Grievance Committee, inquire into circumstances associated with revocation of tenure or abridgement of academic freedom to determine if a solution can be effected by mediation.
+The Mediation Committee shall, when asked by the Academic Freedom and Tenure Grievance or abridgement of academic freedom to determine if a solution can be effected by mediation.
 The Mediation Committee makes its recommendations to the Academic Freedom and Tenure Grievance Committee.